lucasmerlin/hello_egui/README.md

 If you're interested in using one of the experimental crates, open an issue, and I'll try to release it on crates.io.

+Join the [hello_egui channel on the egui](https://discord.gg/MSftBbKSYm) discord for questions and discussions.

 ## Example app

 An example using most of the crates is available [here](https://lucasmerlin.github.io/hello_egui/).